imrehorvath/avrispm328p/README.md

 ### Sck half period calculation

 `avrdude` assumes that the `sck` programming parameter represents the count of `8000000/f` microseconds, where the `f` stands for the clock frequency of the programmer. `avrdude` further assumes that the programmer is clocked at 7.3728 MHz, so `f = 7372800`.
-However this firmware uses the same for the sck half period as the count of 1 microseconds.
+However this firmware uses the same parameter (`sck`) for the sck half period as the count of 1 microseconds.

 To calculate the minimum required sck half period from the target frequency `FOSC_t`, we can use the formula.